AI IconToolbarShare ui

 What is antisocial personality disorder (ASPD)?

-Antisocial Personality Disorder (ASPD) is a mental health condition characterized by a long-term pattern of disregarding and violating the rights of others.
-Individuals with ASPD often exhibit a lack of empathy, a disdain for societal norms, and a tendency towards deceitful and manipulative behavior.
-This disorder, one of the antisocial behavioral syndromes, is closely associated with criminality and is more prevalent among the prison population.
+Antisocial personality disorder (ASPD) is a mental health condition characterized by a long-term pattern of disregarding and violating the rights of others.
+Individuals with ASPD often exhibit a lack of empathy, a disdain for societal norms, and a tendency toward deceitful and manipulative behavior (Fisher & Hany, 2024).
+Antisocial personality disorder affects not only the individuals but also the people around them.
+The American Psychiatric Association (2022) claims that ASPD is one of the most misunderstood mental disorders, where it is often undiagnosed and untreated.

 The scientific basis for ASPD is complex and involves a combination of genetic, environmental, and neurological factors.
-Research has shown that individuals with antisocial personality disorder tend to have abnormalities in the brain's prefrontal cortex, which is involved in decision-making, impulse control, and emotional regulation.
-Additionally, a history of childhood trauma, family dysfunction, and exposure to antisocial behavior can increase the risk of developing ASPD.
+Research has shown that individuals with antisocial personality disorder tend to have abnormalities in the brain's prefrontal cortex, which is involved in decision-making, impulse control, and emotional regulation (Yang & Raine, 2009).
+Additionally, an individual may develop an antisocial personality disorder if there is a history of childhood trauma, family dysfunction, exposure to antisocial behavior, and other mental health conditions.

 Antisocial personality disorder symptoms